 We’re called to take the high road and continue to love and help our enemies.

 Does loving our enemies mean to continue to take abuse?
 Or continue to be used?
 No.

-I believe we’re called to be kind and loving and not hold onto grudges.
-We can stop being a punching bag or a pushover while remaining kind and loving and strong.
+We’re called to be kind and loving and not hold onto grudges.
+We can stop being a punching bag or a pushover while remaining kind, loving, and strong.

 Let God handle the burden of judgment.
-By handing the judgment over to God, we’re free to move on and live our life with the joy He intended.
+By handing the judgment over to God, we’re free to move on and live our lives with the joy He intended.